Simon Britto Rodrigues: Assault and Activism

 Britto was last seen in public as a part of mourning Abhimanyu, an SFI activist from Maharaja's College, who was murdered by his political opponents on 2 July 2018, with whom he had a very special relationship.
 He then remembered that Abhimanyu, whom he met during a TV interview, was a regular visitor to his home, and was like a son to him.
 He also remembered the help given by Abhimanyu, and strongly condemned his murder.
 He also switched on the biopic about Abhimanyu, titled 'Padmavyoohathile Abhimanyu', in which he starred as himself, at Sree Kerala Varma College in Thrissur, on 9 October 2018.

+Death

 Britto died suddenly of a heart attack at a hotel room in Thrissur on 31 December 2018, aged 64.
 He is survived by his wife Seena, a journalist, and daughter Nilavu.

 Literary contributions

-Britto authored a couple of novels: Agragami and Maharandram.
-Agragami won the Abu Dhabi Sakthi Award in 2009, and Patyam Gopalan award.
+Britto authored a couple of novels: Agragami and 'Maharandram.
+Agragami won the Abu Dhabi Sakthi Award in 2009, and the Patyam Gopalan award.
 He was a state representative of Kerala Grandhasala Sangam.

 He wrote "Maharaja's Abhimanyu", a book in the memory of Abhimanyu who was killed in Maharajas College by Campus Front of India activists.